vbystry/Snake/README.md

 ```
 bash snake.sh
 ```
-than move with 'w', 's', 'd', 'a' and try to not eat yourself.
+than move with 'w', 's', 'd', 'a' and try not to eat yourself.

-Delays in game are comfortable for me, playing it on raspberry pi, if you'd prefer another you can simply change it in code, at line 185.
+Delays in game are comfortable for me, playing it on raspberry pi zero, if you'd prefer another you can simply change it in code, at line 185.